1. Catalogs

 Open the catalog to page 6

-A Guide to Asymmetrical Spinnakers - 7
+A Guide to Asymmetrical Spinnakers-7

 broader angles, is to "twing," or move the sheet lead forward, (see diagram).
 This keeps the clew from rising up and dumping off the leech, making the sail more symmetrical and powerful.
 How deep (broad) an angle you can sail is largely a function of breeze velocity.
 The lighter the air, the higher the angle (closer to the wind) you will need to sail to keep the asymmetrical full and pulling.
-To find the optimum angle for a given breeze velocity, start with sail full and pulling and bear off slowly till the clew begins to droop and the sheet begins to lose pressure, then head back up till...
+To find the optimum angle for a given breeze velocity, start with sail full and pulling and bear off slowly till the clew begins to droop and the sheet begins to lose pressure, then head back up till the...

 Open the catalog to page 7

-A Guide to Asymmetrical Spinnakers - 8
+A Guide to Asymmetrical Spinnakers-8

 Is an asymmetrical as fast as a conventional spinnaker?
 They are better reaching sails, but not as good when broad reaching or running.
 This means they work best on high performance monohulls or multihulls.
 These boats go fast enough to pull their apparent wind forward; effectively they are always reaching.
 On slower displacement boats, once the breeze is blowing between 10 and 14 knots true, they just don't go that much faster.
 This means that the apparent wind doesn't go very far forward, and that making the best VMG (speed straight downwind), is a matter of sailing at broader angles.
-Not...
+Not enough...

 Open the catalog to page 8